hermangroup/docs/wallets/paper.rst

 stored on a single address.
 It can be generated on a computer that has never been connected to the internet, and printed out for air-gapped offline storage.
-As such, they are suitable for storing large amounts of Dash, but care must be taken not to lose the private key, since there is no way of recovering funds if it is ever lost.
+As such, they are suitable for storing large amounts of Historia, but care must be taken not to lose the private key, since there is no way of recovering funds if it is ever lost.
 To use the key, it must be imported or "swept" into an online wallet and should not be used again.
 Paper wallets are extremely secure but somewhat inconvenient for